BashayrA/Guess-The-Show-By-The-Emoji---Streamlit/README.md

   2. A list of four emojies are displayed
   3. Try to guess the show's name
   4. Write it in the text box
-  5. Submit your answer by clicking the "Check" button
+  5. Check your Score!
-  6. Wait for you score !!
-  7. Have Fun ✨😍
+  6. Have Fun !! ✨😍

- **When you use the app on your phone double click the Check button to view the answer**
 ---------------------------------------

 This game is made using streamlit library in python